akuklev/akuklev/synthetic-types.md

 **Technical remark:** From now on, let us treat numeric literals like `124` as shorthands for `Succ(...Succ(Zero))` with the correct number of `Succ` constructors.

-Now recall what mathematical induction is: to prove a statement for all natural numbers, prove it for `Zero` and prove that whenever it holds for `n` it does also hold for for `SuccessorOf(n)`.
-For inductive types, exhaustive case analysis turns into a form of mathematical induction (hence, the name): in order to define a function on `Zero` and on `SuccessorOf(n)` under assumption that `f(n)` is already known.
+Now recall what mathematical induction is: to prove a statement for all natural numbers, prove it for `Zero` and prove that whenever it holds for `n` it does also hold for for `Succ(n)`.
+For inductive types, exhaustive case analysis gets recursive and turns into a form of mathematical induction (hence, the name): in order to define a function on `Zero` and on `Succ(n)` under assumption that `f(n)` is already known.

 **Example 5**
 ```